cardano-foundation/CIPs/CIP-0085/README.md

 Doing anything with a Scott-encoded datatype usually requires applying it to arguments and _evaluating_ it.
 It's not reasonable to require the Plutus Core evaluator just to work out what a term means.

+For example:
+- `(con integer 1)` clearly unlifts to `1`
+- `(delay (lam case_Nothing (lam case_Just [caseJust (con integer 1)])))` should unlift to `Just `, but this is hard to see.
+Scott encodings are not even canonical (there can be many terms that represent the same Scott-encoded value), so it is hard to know what they represent in general.

-In practice this makes Plutus Core terms very opaque.
+In practice this makes Plutus Core terms very opaque and difficult to work with.

-#### 3. The 'Data' Type
+#### 3. The `Data` Type

 The design of the EUTXO model rests on passing arguments to the script for the redeemer, datum, and script context.
 But we hit upon the problem of how to _represent_ this information.

-The first design was to encode each argument as a Plutus Core term, and pass it directly to the script.
+The first design was to encode each argument as a Plutus Core term (using Scott-encoding for structued data), and pass it directly to the script.
 However, this had several problems:
 1. At that point, the on-chain form of Plutus Core was typed, and we would ideally want to typecheck the application before peforming it.
 But this could be expensive.
 2. As we saw above, Plutus Core terms representing structured data are very opaque, so using them for redeemers and datums would make those values very opaque to users.
-3. Creating the script context would require the ledger to take a Haskell value and lift it into a Plutus Core term, which as we've seen is difficult.
+3. Creating the script context would require the ledger to take a Haskell value and lift it into a Plutus Core term, which as we've seen is non-trivial.

 The solution that we chose was to pick a single generic structured data type which would be used for data interchange between the ledger and scripts.
-This is the 'Data' type.
+This is the `Data` type.

-However, Data is not the natural representation of structured values inside a script, that would be as datatypes.
+However, `Data` is not the natural representation of structured values inside a script, that would be as datatypes.
-So this means we often want a decoding step where the script translates Data into its own representation.
+So this means we often want a decoding step where the script translates `Data` into its own representation.

-### Problems With the Status Quo

-There are a few problems with the status quo.

-#### 1. Decoding the Script Context is Too Expensive

-As we progressed to more realistic (or indeed, real) examples, two things became clear:
-1. Real-world script contexts can be large, especially due to the complexity of values stored in outputs
-2. The cost of processing the script context is too high in any case

-These combine to make decoding real world script contexts prohibitive in many cases.
-Budget profiling of our examples in `plutus-use-cases` revealed that many were spending 30-40% of their budget just on decoding the script context, which is unacceptable.

-In reality, this is well known among developers, and most have moved to _not_ decoding the script context, and instead working directly with the underlying Data object.
-This is much more error prone, but at least provides a workaround.
+### Why change anything?

-#### 2. Everything Can Always be Faster
+#### 1. Everything Can Always be Faster

 The Plutus Core interpreter has got a lot faster over the last few years (at least one order of magnitude, possibly two by now).
 However, there continues to be relentless pressure on script resource usage.